chef/automate/ec2/README.md

 ```

 This will create the EC2 instance and connect to it via SSH.
-It will automatically checkout your a2 branch, install and setup habitat with `ubuntu` HAB_ORIGIN.
+It will automatically checkout your automate branch, install and setup habitat with `ubuntu` HAB_ORIGIN.
 It will enter the hab studio and provide these two final steps:
 ```
 >>> TWO MORE STEPS NEEDED TO RUN A2 <<<